The Dangers of Speeding on the Road

 Speeding Can Make It Difficult for You to Get a Job

-Driving beyond speed limits has dangerous consequences in many areas of life, and this includes one’s ability to secure a job.
-Not only will speeding tickets lead to financial penalties, but they can also remain on a driver’s record for years.
+Driving beyond speed limits has dangerous consequences in many areas of life, including one’s ability to secure a job.
+Speeding tickets can lead to financial penalties and remain on a driver’s record for years.

-Unfortunately, many companies in the current job market are refusing to hire applicants with a history of traffic violations, particularly tickets for speeding.
-Applicants with multiple speeding tickets can be easily disqualified from a job due to carelessness on the road.
+Unfortunately, many companies in the current job market are refusing to hire applicants with a history of traffic violations, particularly speeding tickets.
+Applicants with multiple speeding tickets can be quickly disqualified from a job due to carelessness on the road.

 Avoid the Dangers of Speeding